Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning

-Although identifying the true label within the top-ranked text compositions is challenging, all top three results are semantically related to the image.

-For instance, in the image of “folded pizza” (row 1, column 4), while “folded pizza” does not appear among the top three matches, the retrieved results “crushed tomato” and “diced cheese” are reasonable and visually present in the image.
-The same observation applies to the image of a “gray animal” (row 3, column 4).
-Despite differing from the provided labels, these complete prediction errors provide an alternative effectiveness and surpass traditional metrics.
-The composition predictions validate that our model effectively identifies visual and related semantic features. \paragraph{Semantic and Visual retrieval.} First, we consider semantic-to-visual retrieval.
-Given a semantic prototype feature obtained through Duplex, such as “Suede Slippers” (row 2), we embed it and retrieve the four most similar images based on feature distance.
-The left side of Fig.\ref{fig:text_vision_Retrieval} (Image retrieval using semantic prototype) illustrates four different objects sharing the same textual composition.

-Next, we examine visual prototype feature-to-image retrieval, as shown on the right side of Fig.\ref{fig:text_vision_Retrieval} (Image retrieval using visual prototype).
-For instance, we extract the “Suede Slippers” visual prototype feature and retrieve the top four similar images, where all results are based on the visual prototype.

-Our observations indicate that images retrieved using visual prototype features from Duplex are generally accurate.
-However, semantic prototype retrieval may yield exceptions; for example, when retrieving “Suede Slippers,” the second closest image might be “Canvas Loafers.”
-While “Suede Slippers” and “Canvas Loafers” are not the same composition in semantic retrieval, visual-prototype searches yield more similar and correct images.
-The same applies to the composition of a “Brown Horse” (row 3).
-These retrieval experiments demonstrate that our visual prototype effectively captures the intended compositions and compensates for the biases inherent in the semantic prototype.
+Although the exact label does not always appear among the top-ranked predictions, the retrieved compositions are often semantically relevant.
+For example, in the ``\textit{folded pizza}'' image (row~1, column~4), the exact label is absent from the top three matches, yet the retrieved compositions (``\textit{crushed tomato}'' and ``\textit{diced cheese}'') are reasonable and visually supported.
+A similar pattern is observed for the ``\textit{gray animal}'' image (row~3, column~4), where the retrieved compositions differ from the label but remain semantically meaningful.
+These observations suggest that our model captures coherent visual-semantic relations beyond exact-match accuracy.